CP1404/Practicals/prac_03/README.md

-# Practical 03 - Strings, Files, Exceptions
+# Practical 03 - Files, Exceptions

 Now that you know how to use version control (Git and GitHub), please use it consistently for **all** your work.
 This should just be how you normally work now.